dilanfd/Deep-Learning-Coursera-Ng/tipsNtricks.md

-=#Author: Dilan Fernando
+Author: Dilan Fernando
-=#Email: dilan.fd@gmail.com
+Email: dilan.fd@gmail.com

 # Coding tips and tricks in Machine Learning and Deep Learning.

 ### This is a growing list...

-### Documenting mostly for myself for posterity.
-If you have any tricks of
-	of your own let me know.
-I will happye accept pull requests (non malicious)
+If you have any tips and tricks to share send me a pull request.
+I will add it to the list and give you the credit.

 1. Avoid for loop and vectorize your code as much as you can.